Anti-Terrorism Act of 2001: Legislative history

 On September 16, 2001, Governor George Pataki called a special session of the New York State Legislature in the wake of the 9/11 attacks.
 On September 17, three laws, including the Anti-Terrorism Act of 2001, were introduced, passed by both houses of the legislature, and signed into law by the governor.

 The most notable of these laws was Senate Bill 70002, the Anti-Terrorism Act of 2001, sponsored by Senator Michael Balboni.
-The Act passed by a vote of 53-1 in the Senate and 131-6 in the Assembly.
+The Act passed by a vote of 53–1 in the Senate and 131–6 in the Assembly.
 The legislative findings, enacted in the final law, noted recent terrorist attacks, including multiples in New York, and a lack of existing state laws in the United States to prosecute terrorism as a separate crime.
 In his memo supporting the law, Senator Balboni, expanded on this, stating: Terrorism is a serious and deadly problem that threatens individual safety both at home and around the world.
 A comprehensive state law is thus urgently needed in New York to complement federal counter terrorist efforts and eliminate terrorism, while bringing terrorists and their supporters to justice.
-The bill enacts fundamental reforms and sends a powerful message that New York will do everything possible to wipe out the evils of terrorism.In June of 2001, Senator Balboni had introduced a nearly identical bill, Senate Bill 05646.
-That bill would have enacted the same six crimes into law and passed the Senate 57-1 on June 20, 2001, but never received a vote in the Assembly.
+The bill enacts fundamental reforms and sends a powerful message that New York will do everything possible to wipe out the evils of terrorism.In June 2001, Senator Balboni had introduced a nearly identical bill, Senate Bill 05646.
+That bill would have enacted the same six crimes into law and passed the Senate 57–1 on June 20, 2001, but never received a vote in the Assembly.
 After the Assembly adopted the nearly-identical Anti-Terrorism Act in September by an overwhelming margin, Speaker Sheldon Silver said, “[i]t may very well be overkill, but at this time I think it's important to show the unity of our purpose and not question political motives.”